vschat/api/.github/CONTRIBUTING.md

    > Make sure you're working from your branch!
 2. Next, you need to install all the dependencies we use.
 To do so, simply go to your terminal, and run the command `yarn`, as we use the Yarn package manager.
 Please make sure to not use NPM when installing the dependencies.
 3. Finally, you can use the several `package.json` scripts to start the project and contribute.
+4. We use PostgreSQL for our database, and Prisma as our ORM. to connect to it, use `SAMPLE.env`, as a template, and fill out the connection string.
-4. We use GitHub OAuth for authentication.
+5. Also, we use GitHub OAuth for authentication.
 To set it up in dev mode, visit [github.com/settings/applications/new](https://github.com/settings/applications/new), and create a OAuth application.
 Take its client ID and secret, and paste it into your .env under **GH_CLIENT_ID**, and **GH_CLIENT_SECRET**, respectively.
-5. Before you continue, ensure the script `lint` was ran.
+6. Before you continue, ensure the script `lint` was ran.
 This allows us to keep a consistent style on our code.
-6. Once your code is pushed, create a pull request, requesting to merge your changes into the `main` branch.
+7. Once your code is pushed, create a pull request, requesting to merge your changes into the `main` branch.
 It will be reviewed by the maintainers.

 ### Script Index